 Examples of these exercises include:

-abdominal exercises (e.g. sit ups, curl ups, crunches, double leg lifts, exercises on machines)
+- Abdominal exercises (e.g. sit ups, curl ups, crunches, double leg lifts, exercises on machines)

-- wide legged or deep squats
+- Wide leg and deep squats

 Exercises that place downward force or pressure on the pelvic floor can also stress the pelvic floor.
 Examples of these exercises include:

-- star jumps
+- Jumping, including box jumps

-- high impact exercise classes that involve jumping and running, and
+- High impact exercise classes

 As a general rule: